 Pros of unrefined coconut oil

 While unrefined and refined coconut oil both offer similar benefits in terms of health and wellness, there are a few key areas where the unrefined option can stand out.
+Here are the biggest benefits to using unrefined vs. refined coconut oil.

 Higher smoke point